-Unbound Medicine is a medical company that has a number of apps featured on Apple’s top paid medical apps list.
-One of their apps is a reference application called Diagnosaurus (DDx).
-DDx is a reference tool that helps healthcare providers perform diagnoses quickly and confidently.
+Unbound Medicine is a medical company that has a number of apps for healthcare professionals featured on Apple’s top paid medical apps list.
+One of their best medical apps for doctors is a reference application called Diagnosaurus (DDx).
+DDx is one of the best medical diagnosis apps that helps healthcare providers perform diagnoses quickly and confidently.
 Doctors can search over 1,000 diagnoses by organ system, symptom, or disease.
 The application is also an educational tool to help medical students make differential diagnoses.
 DDx is available in English and offers in-app purchases.

 The main features of DDx are self-contained and can be used without an internet connection.
 Users can

 - Highlight and make custom notes within entries

 - See entries organized in a quick-read format